 The output shows the amount of data already transferred, the time elapsed, the current data transfer rate through the pipe and, if possible to determine, the progress of the transfer (the <=> marker moves to the right as the file is transferred to indicate the current progress; it will bounce right and left if the progress cannot be determined).
 OK, now it's fun time!

-1) Measure maximum sequential reading speed of a hard disk
+1) Measure the maximum sequential reading speed of a hard disk

-If the device node through which your hard disk is accessible is /dev/sda, you can measure its maximum sequential reading seed with the following command:
+If the device node through which your hard disk is accessible is /dev/sda, you can measure its maximum sequential reading speed with the following command:

 sudo cat /dev/sda | pv > /dev/null